MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/tenant-to-tenant-mailbox-move.md

    > [!NOTE]
    > If you do not get this email or cannot find it, the target tenant admin was provided a direct URL that can be given to you to accept the invitation.
 The URL should in the in the transcript of the target tenant admin's Remote PowerShell session.

 3. In either the Microsoft 365 admin center or a Remote PowerShell session, create one or more mail-enabled security groups to control the list of mailboxes allowed by the target tenant to pull (move) from the source tenant to the target tenant.
 You do not need to populate this group in advance, but at least one group must be provided to run the setup steps (script).
+Nest groups are not supported.

 4. Download the SetupCrossTenantRelationshipForTargetResource.ps1 script for the source tenant setup from the GitHub repository [here](https://github.com/microsoft/cross-tenant).
-You may need to create a GitHub account to access the script if this is your first time with GitHub.

 5. Create a Remote PowerShell connection to the source tenant with your Exchange Administrator permissions.
-Global Admin permissions are not required to configure the source tenant, only the target tenant because of the Azure app creation process.
+Global Admin permissions are not required to configure the source tenant, only the target tenant because of the Azure application creation process.

 6. Change directory to the script location or verify that the script is currently saved to the location currently in your Remote PowerShell session.